0x48piraj/wrong8007/README.md

 python3 scripts/heartbeat.py 192.168.1.1 1234
 ```

-#### ⚠️ Nuanced behavior of network-based triggers using IP/MAC
+> [!NOTE]
+> #### MAC/IP trigger behavior

-> MAC-based triggers can activate immediately and unexpectedly, because any frame (such as ARP, broadcast, or even passive presence) from the target MAC is enough to trigger the module - no IP traffic is required.
+> MAC-only triggers can activate immediately and unexpectedly on any Ethernet frame from the matching device, including ARP and broadcast traffic.
 >
->  IP-based triggers are slightly more restrictive - they only fire when a valid IP packet is seen from the specified address.
-If the device hasn't sent anything yet at the IP layer, the trigger won't activate.
+> IP-only triggers activate only after a valid IPv4 packet is observed.
 >
-> If you're using MAC- or IP-only triggers on devices already active on the same network (e.g., your own machine), you risk triggering the payload immediately on load, which can lead to unintended consequences including self-triggering.
+> Because of this, if you're using MAC- or IP-only triggers on devices already active on the same network, you risk triggering the payload immediately on load, which can lead to unintended consequences.

-To avoid accidental activation:

-- Do not rely solely on MAC/IP triggers in sensitive environments.
-- Prefer using magic packets if precision is critical.
-You can use `whisperer.py`, or any network utility to "poke" the module.
-- Ensure your trigger source is not present on the network during module load (e.g., an external device that only joins the network when needed).
+>

-While limited, MAC/IP-only triggers are not useless, they shine in scenarios where:
+> MAC/IP-only triggers are not useless, they can shine in:

-- The target device is not always connected, and
-- You want the module to activate only when that specific MAC or IP joins the network.

-This makes them ideal for:
+>

-- Air-gapped or controlled environments
+> - Air-gapped or controlled environments
-- Proximity-based activation
+> - Proximity-based activation
-- Triggers that rely on the appearance of a trusted device
+> - Triggers that rely on the appearance of a trusted device
+>
+> Prefer **payload-based triggers** when operator control over activation is required.

 ## Contributing